 No single user shall have sole control and access to the running of FFT.
 At least two members shall have access to systems that run FFT.

-Any costs attributed to running and maintaining FFT will be made available on an annual basis as to provide a clear and understandable insight to the way in which FFT is being run.
+Any costs attributed to running and maintaining FFT will be made available upon request to provide a clear and understandable insight to the way in which FFT is being run.